 Kain looked at the ground.
 "I'm no friend, I'm a traitor."

-He heard her sigh with disbelief.
+He heard her groan with disbelief.
 "Are you seriously telling me that you're still berating yourself over that, Kain?
 I guess you didn't go to Baron on your travels then?"

 "Why would I?"
 He said, slamming the butt of his lance on the ground, and gripping it tightly.